edge-cloud/www.edge-cloud.net/_posts/2013-12-12-openstack-vsphere-nsx.md

   - OpenStack
   - VMware
 ---
 In a previous post I have already written about <a href="https://www.edge-cloud.net/2013/09/04/physical-networks-for-vmware-nsx/" title="Physical networks for VMware NSX" target="_blank">Physical networks for VMware NSX</a>.
-Now it&#8217;s time to put everything together and showcase you how VMware vSphere, VMware NSX and OpenStack come together for a cloud with network virtualization via overlay networks.
+Now it's time to put everything together and showcase you how VMware vSphere, VMware NSX and OpenStack come together for a cloud with network virtualization via overlay networks.

-As this includes quite a few steps, I&#8217;ll split the posts into a series with this one serving as the introduction.
+As this includes quite a few steps, I'll split the posts into a series with this one serving as the introduction.

 ### Goal